darekaze/vethyl/README.md

-# Project Ethans
+# Vethyl

-Ethans -- A more powerful system for quering Ethreum data
+Vethyl -- A full-stack system for quering verifiable Ethreum data

 Work in Progress